learning-unlimited/ESP-Website/docs/dev/vagrant.rst

 Preparation
 ~~~~~~~~~~~

 The site VM is 64-bit Ubuntu, so it will probably not work if your computer runs a 32-bit operating system, although such computers are rare nowadays.
+If you have a Mac with the ARM architecture (a silicon chip), you will need to make a small adjustment before calling "vagrant up".

 On some computers, particularly Lenovo computers, you will need to enable hardware virtualization in the BIOS in order to run VMs.
 If you don't, this issue may manifest itself in Vagrant silently failing to boot your VM.